SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### text editing only

-spellchek and inputmode attributes that are global attributes, but only can usefully be used where text can be inputed in html. there are three places where text can be inputed in HTML: <input type="text">, <textarea> and anything w/ contenteditable
+spellchek and inputmode attributes that are global attributes, but only can usefully be used where text can be inputed in html. there are three places where text can be inputed in HTML: <input type="text">, ‹textarea› and anything w/ contenteditable
 spellcheck: an enumerated attribute w/ "true" and "false" whether to check the spelling of the thing
-inputmode: specify the kind of text input that is required, thus allowing mobile devices to show appropriate soft keyboards inputmode is different from <input type="..."> in that it does not enforce any kind of validation, users *can* still input anything they want. inputmode value|shows|equivalent <input> type, if extant none|no virtual keyboard text|default virtual keyboard decimal|keyboard with digits and decimal separtors, perhaps a -
+inputmode: specify the kind of text input that is required, thus allowing mobile devices to show appropriate soft keyboards inputmode is different from <input type="..."> in that it does not enforce any kind of validation, users *can* still input anything they want. inputmode value|shows|equivalent ‹input› type, if extant none|no virtual keyboard text|default virtual keyboard decimal|keyboard with digits and decimal separtors, perhaps a -